stakater/mto-docs/content/integrations/openbao/adr/0001-tenancy-mode.md

 Example: `acme/app1/`, `acme/app2/`, `globex/app1/`.
 Rejected because:

-- MTO treats the Tenant as the trust boundary, not the k8s ns.
+- MTO treats the Tenant as the trust boundary, not the k8s `ns`.
 - 5× bootstrap cost for no isolation gain between same-team workloads.
 - Couples k8s-ns rename/move to OpenBao-ns migration — messy.